adamprice97/OrthograhicalNeighborProblem/README.md

 I will now highlight the steps taken by the solution to get a result.

 ### The Dictionary
-The dictionary is found using the path provided by the user.
+The dictionary file is found using the path provided by the user.
 It then undergoes a cleaning process in which words that are not 4 characters in length are removed.
-Words containing punctuation are also discarded and all words are converted to lower.
+Words containing punctuation are also discarded and all words are converted to lowercase.

 The cleaning dramatically reduced the size of the dictionary (saving time when searching) and removes potential errors that would occur with words containing punctuation.

 ### Start And End Word Input
-Validation is done on the inputs to prevent errors latter, such as, not allowing punctuation and forcing all input to lower.
+Validation is done on the inputs to prevent errors, such as, not allowing punctuation and forcing all inputs to lowercase.
+Also, the end word can only be accepted if it is in the dictionary.

 ### Finding Orthographical Neighbours